ReallyGoodSmarts/oaklandside-voting-districts/Readme.md

-# Pug and stylus based boilerplate using Metalsmith
+# Oakland side guide to voting by district interactive

-This app uses Metalsmith to output a basic website.
-To generate a 'Hello World' page, clone this repo, run `npm install`, then run:
+This app uses Metalsmith to output a basic interactive.
+To build first run `npm install` and then:

     $ make